 The allure of combining technology with the need to stay healthy and fit has kept engineers busy for decades.
 Over the years, I’ve seen very interesting products that purported to help us measure and gamify an active lifestyle.
 As technology has improved and sensors have become smaller and cheaper, we have all sorts of different things we can do.
 When I read more about the Fitbit Flex wristband, I knew this was something I had to try out.
 This or the Flex’s direct competitor, the Nike FuelBand.
 Many questions lingered as I unboxed the product: Would it motivate me to be more active?
 Would it appear accurate?
 Would it measure things that were truly relevant?
 All this and more would be answered as I look at the Fitbit Flex.

 The Flex falls into two big, emerging sectors of tech – devices we wear on our bodies and devices that use data from our actions (through sensors) to improve our knowledge of those actions.
-These ideas, wearable and context respectively, are starting to attract a great deal of attention – from Google’s Glass to tracking pets with Whistle, the “FitBit for dogs”.
-Apple is also rumored to be developing a wearable device that might be a watch or media player.
+These ideas, wearable and context respectively, are starting to attract a great deal of attention – from Google’s Glass to tracking pets with Whistle, the “Fitbit for dogs”.
+Apple is also rumoured to be developing a wearable device that might be a watch or media player.
 Not exactly like the FitBit, but emerging is the medical data collector like Scanadu Scout.
 I can see all of these tools following a similar path of convergence similar to how the media player and phones became a smartphone.

 At first blush, the FitBit Flex is simply a rubber wristband (it looks a little like a “balance” bracelet), with a small sensor tucked in near a cornered edge.
 When opening the package, the process is simply to charge the sensor, insert it into the rubber opening (from the underside of the bracelet) and then clip it onto your non-dominant wrist.
-The clip is a little difficult to get attached, but you’ll be glad, because it holds quite well while worn.
-A set of LEDs shines through the front to give indications about all sorts of details and the front face appears to be either touch sensitive or motion-sensitive, though when you do touch – there is no haptic feedback.
+The clip is a little difficult to get attached, but you’ll be glad because it holds quite well while worn.
+A set of LEDs shines through the front to give indications about all sorts of details and the front face appears to be either touch-sensitive or motion-sensitive, though when you do touch – there is no haptic feedback.

 The battery is rated for about 5 days.
-I found its use to be quite reasonable; enough so, that I had forgotten about it altogether a couple times.
+I found its use to be quite reasonable; enough so, that I had forgotten about it altogether a couple of times.
 Finding out about your Flex’s remaining charge is quite easy too.
 Details can be found in the desktop software, the mobile application and even on FitBit’s web dashboard.
 What seemed more odd, though, is the Flex doesn’t let you check the battery life by way of the front LEDs.
 Charging felt very quick when connected both to a USB port in a PC and in a USB charging port.

 The challenge here, of course, is when to charge.
 If you are charging, data isn’t being recorded about activities.
 That rules out charging when you sleep, and probably in your most active times.
 I generally settled on charging during those times when I’m sitting in front of my computer working.